dcunited001/dcunited001.github.io/_posts/2017-10-09-meditation-conceptual-designation-and-monadic-metaphysics.md

 ### [Back to One](#back-to-one)

-Yet, if we are all truly one because, when traced back, we share common causal origination, then isn't the notion of seperateness an illusion altogether?
+Yet, if we are all truly one because, we share common causal origination when traced all the way back, then isn't the notion of seperateness an illusion altogether?
 And if we are all convergent again, isn't the notion of separation simply a temporary illusion?

 #### Ming+FS - Back To One